ASE on your local PC

 Input for ASE

-Input files based on the number of stages (nstage
+Input files corresponding to the number of stages (nstage

 in cryspy.in